kitconcept/volto-light-theme/docs/install.md

 };
 ```

-You can specify your project add-ons in `volto.config.js`, but sometimes is better to have them all in one place (in your policy add-on) for portability.
+Although you can specify your project add-ons in {file}`volto.config.js`, sometimes it is better to have them all in one place in your policy add-on for portability.